dat-rs/soldesignarchive/_artifacts/arquitectura-muculmana-peninsular.md

 layout: artifact
 date_added: 2022-05-07
 ---
-Accompanying booklet for a photography exhibit at <a class="text-cat-link publisher" href="/publishers/Fundação Calouste Gulbenkian/">Fundação Calouste Gulbenkian</a> about Muslim architecture in the Iberian Peninsula.
+Accompanying booklet for a photography exhibit at <a class="text cat-link publisher" href="/publishers/Fundação Calouste Gulbenkian/">Fundação Calouste Gulbenkian</a> about Muslim architecture in the Iberian Peninsula.